-Thanks to their low cost—about $4,000 a year on average—and open-door admission policies, community colleges have for decades been an important pathway to college for millions of American students.
+Thanks to their low cost—about $4,000 a year on average—and open-door admission policies, community colleges have been an important pathway to college for millions of American students for decades.
 According to the National Center for Education Statistics, more than 80 percent of students enrolling in community college say their goal is to earn a bachelor’s degree.

 In fact, spending two years at community college, then transferring to a four-year college for the bachelor’s degree is an excellent way to cut college tuition cost.